voxpupuli/puppet-autofs/README.md

     order: 01
 ```

-If you need to merge the `autofs::mounts` key from multiple files or hiera lookups, be sure to add the `lookup_options`
+If `autofs::mounts` data from multiple files or hierarchy levels need to be combined, then hash-merge behavior for this key
-key and set the merge behavior for `autofs::mounts` to `merge: hash`
+should be specified via the `lookup_options` key:

 ```yaml
 lookup_options: